AlgyJr/ios_guides/Swift-Basics.md

 ## Nil and Optionals

-`nil` represents the absence of a value.
-It should be handled carefully; if you call a method on `nil`, you get a runtime error.
+`nil` represents the absence of a value. *optionals* are a special type that may contain `nil`, or some value.
+To access that underlying value, you *unwrap* the optional.

-The only variable that can contain `nil` is an *optional.* It may be nil or the type you specify.
-To access the underlying value, unwrap it.

-Declare an optional using `?` by the type.
-Unwrap the underlying value with the `!` operator.
+Declare an optional with `?`.
+Unwrap it with `!`.

 ```
 let optionalValue : Int? = 1